 - Click on “Student Services” and then on “Check Your Status”

 However, if you need help before you are assigned a faculty advisor, or if you have any other questions, there are people on campus who can assist you.
-They include the professional staff in the Registrar’s Office, Old Main 102, who will assist you with adding/dropping classes; and the professional advisors in the Academic Advisement Center who can answer questions about policies and procedures
+They include the professional staff in the Registrar’s Office, Old Main 102, who will assist with adding/dropping classes; and the professional advisors in the Academic Advisement Center who can answer questions about policies and procedures.

 Until students have chosen a major area of study and have been assigned a faculty advisor, the staff at the Academic Advisement Center can assist students with course selection and registration.